Try These 3 Home Remedies to Fight Colds and Flu Fast

 3. Garlic and Honey Remedy

 While masking the strong garlic flavor, the honey also soothes the throat and tummy.
-Honey also has antibacterial and antiviral properties to aid your body’s defenses.
+Honey has antibacterial and antiviral properties to aid your body’s defenses.
 Learn more about honey’s health benefits.

 –Author Audrey Barron is an herbalist, writer, and herb Farmer in Indianapolis, Indiana.
 Audrey is also known for being the Owner of Ezra’s Enlightened Cafe in Indianapolis (2014 to 2022).
-She now runs her online program, Medicine Woman, and offers in-person workshops to help humans connect to the Earth and learn how to grow and use herbal medicines in daily life.
+She now runs an online program, Medicine Woman, and offers in-person workshops to help humans connect to the Earth and learn how to grow and use herbal medicines in daily life.
 Her farm, Wild Moon Acres, offers locally grown medicinal herbs, elderberry trees, workshops, tours, and more.